teaching

 Sociological Theory

 Description.
-This course is designed to provide a systematic introduction to classical sociological theory.
-The course begins with introductory lectures on modernity, with a focus on Rousseau and Kant, and lays the ground for an exploration of classical sociological theory and of the emergence of society as an object of social scientific investigation.
-The course then moves into a detailed exploration of the basic concepts, methods, and arguments in the social theories of Marx, Durkheim, and Weber.
-This part is followed by lectures on the theories of Georg Simmel, George Herbert Mead, W.E.B.
-Du Bois, and the Frankfurt School thinkers.
-The course ends with a lecture on the critique of classical sociological theory, focusing on black feminist epistemology.
+This course offers a systematic introduction to classical sociological theory.
+It begins with an exploration of modernity through the works of Rousseau and Kant, laying the foundation for understanding society as an object of social scientific inquiry.
+The course then examines the key concepts, methods, and arguments in the theories of Marx, Durkheim, and Weber, followed by discussions on Georg Simmel, George Herbert Mead, W.E.B.
+Du Bois, and the Frankfurt School.
+The course concludes with a critical examination of classical sociological theory, focusing on black feminist epistemology.

 [Syllabus - Spring 2024] [Syllabus - Summer 2023]